 A friendly town on the edge of the hills offering appealing homestays, a fine restaurant, a palace, Himalayan views and a great day-hike to Rani Ghat.

 You’ll see no other tourists on this rough, multi-day mountain-biking (or, if you must, bus and hitchhiking) route between Tansen and Pokhara.
-If it’s too much, the sinuous Siddhartha Highway is (relatively) fast and fabulous.

 If you arrive in Pokhara from the west, you’ll deserve all that basking by the lake, and all those relaxed bars and restaurants.